-When do we apply for benefits?
+When do we apply for benefits at Howard?

 When will we receive stipend money for the semester?

 Money will be distributed on first of the month following the first day of classes for all students enrolled.
 Chapter 33 students may receive a book stipend earlier than this.
-Please note that to ensure a timely disbursement of funds, students must submit the Veteran Benefits Questionnaire for the semester for which they wish to be certified as soon as they are registered for classes.
+Please note that to ensure a timely disbursement of funds, students must submit the Certification Questionnaire for the semester for which they wish to be certified as soon as they are registered for classes.
 Certification can happen up to 120 days before the first day of class.